Quezon: Languages

-There are five indigenous languages in Quezon Province: the dominant Tagalog language, the Hatang Kayi language in the north, the Manide language in the east and a small portion in the north, the Umiray Dumaget language in the north and a small area in the center, the already-extinct Katabangan language, which used to be in the south, and the Inagta Alabat language on Alabat Island, which is classified as Critically Endangered, meaning the youngest speakers are grandparents and older and they speak the language partially and infrequently and hardly pass it on to their children and grandchildren anymore.
+There are five indigenous languages in Quezon: the dominant Tagalog language, the Hatang Kayi language in the north, the Manide language in the east and a small portion in the north, the Umiray Dumaget language in the north and a small area in the center, the already-extinct Katabangan language, which used to be in the south, and the Inagta Alabat language on Alabat Island, which is classified as Critically Endangered, meaning the youngest speakers are grandparents and older and they speak the language partially and infrequently and hardly pass it on to their children and grandchildren anymore.

 The province primarily speaks a Tagalog dialect called Tayabas Tagalog or Tayabasin.
 Tayabas Tagalog speakers are often considered among the most genuine speakers of Tagalog due to their use of traditional vocabulary and expressions that have been preserved over time.
 This dialect retains many linguistic features that are not as prevalent in the commonly spoken Tagalog in urban areas like Manila.
 In Tayabas Tagalog, speakers in rural areas often use a deeper and more traditional form of Tagalog compared to those in town centers.
 Most of the Tayabas dialectal terms are not found in the Filipino dictionary; if they are, they have a different meaning.
 Within the province, there are also variants of dialectal terms that may be peculiar to other towns.
 The standardization of Tagalog has affected the development of many regional dialects, including Tayabasin.
 Due to historical interactions, Tayabasin may include influences from other Philippine languages, as well as Spanish and English.
 The dialect is also known for distinctive expressions like hane, kawasa, ngani baya, mandin, and yano.